Dylan Thomas: Education

 Thomas's formal education began at Mrs Hole's dame school, a private school on Mirador Crescent, a few streets away from his home.
 He described his experience there in Reminiscences of Childhood:

 Never was there such a dame school as ours, so firm and kind and smelling of galoshes, with the sweet and fumbled music of the piano lessons drifting down from upstairs to the lonely schoolroom, where only the sometimes tearful wicked sat over undone sums, or to repent a little crime – the pulling of a girl's hair during geography, the sly shin kick under the table during English literature.

 Alongside dame school, Thomas also took private lessons from Gwen James, an elocution teacher who had studied at drama school in London, winning several major prizes.
 She also taught "Dramatic Art" and "Voice Production", and would often help cast members of the Swansea Little Theatre (see below) with the parts they were playing.
 Thomas's parents' storytelling and dramatic talents, as well as their theatre-going interests, could also have contributed to the young Thomas's interest in performance.

 In October 1925, Thomas enrolled at Swansea Grammar School for boys, in Mount Pleasant, where his father taught English.
 There are several accounts by his teachers and fellow pupils of Thomas's time at grammar school.
-He was an undistinguished pupil who shied away from school, preferring reading and drama activities.
-In his first year one of his poems was published in the school's magazine, and before he left he became its editor.
-Thomas's various contributions to the school magazine can be found here:

-During his final school years he began writing poetry in notebooks; the first poem, dated 27 April (1930), is entitled "Osiris, come to Isis".
 In June 1928, Thomas won the school's mile race, held at St. Helen's Ground; he carried a newspaper photograph of his victory with him until his death.
+As a pupil he shied away from the school curriculum, preferring his own choice of reading, drama activities and contributing to the school's magazine of which he became editor.
+Examples of plagiarised poems he published under his own name in the magazine, and in some cases more widely, have been noted by his biographers.
+Subsequent research has revealed the extent and virtuosity of Thomas's plagiarism, including having a poem published in the nationally read Boy's Own Paper that had been published in the same magazine 15 years before.
+During his final school years he began writing his distinctively original poetry in notebooks; the first poem, dated 27 April (1930), is entitled "Osiris, come to Isis".

 In 1931, when he was 16, Thomas left school to become a reporter for the South Wales Daily Post, where he remained for some 18 months.
-After leaving the newspaper, Thomas continued to work as a freelance journalist for several years, during which time he remained at Cwmdonkin Drive and continued to add to his notebooks, amassing 200 poems in five books between 1930 and 1935.
+After leaving the newspaper, Thomas continued to work as a freelance journalist for several years, during which time he remained at Cwmdonkin Drive.
+He continued to add to his notebooks, which would eventually comprise over 200 poems in five books compiled between 1930 and 1935.
 Of the 90 poems he published, half were written during these years.
-The discovery in 2014 of a fifth notebook, compiled between 1934 and August 1935 and containing sixteen poems, had substantial implications for the understanding of Thomas’s poetic development as well as leading to a revision of the hitherto accepted chronology of composition dates for the poems.
+The discovery in 2014 of the fifth notebook containing 16 poems, compiled between 1934 and August 1935, had substantial implications for the understanding of Thomas's poetic development as well as leading to a revision of the hitherto accepted chronology of composition dates for the poems.